thoughtworks-jumpstart/guides/docs/introduction/application.md

 Our platform is able to detect plagiarism and monitors any attempts to cheat.

+If you are found to be cheating, your application will be rejected.
+If you were accepted into the program, you will be asked to withdraw from the program without any compensation.

-Realize that when you decide to find solutions online and submit them as your own work, you are ultimately cheating yourself.
+Realize that when you decide to cheat, you are ultimately cheating yourself.